DemS98/hecu/README.md

 - [Lorem Picsum](https://picsum.photos) by **David Marby & Nijiko Yonskai**
 - [Apache Tika](https://tika.apache.org/)

-## Installation
+## Configuration
 I will not provide Google API key and bot token so you have to create a new bot with **BotFather**, create a [Custom Search Engine](https://cse.google.com/cse/all) and get a **Custom Search API key**.
-Then create *resources/api.properties* with these properties
+Then create *src/main/resources/api.properties* with these properties

 ```
 # Google Search API properties